 The ARB will expect you to make your presentation in about three to ten minutes.
 They will typically wait patiently while you make your presentation and may have questions after you conclude.
 An appraiser from the appraisal district, who may or may not be the same person who attended the informal hearing, will represent the appraisal district at the ARB hearing.
 The appraiser will comment on the evidence you presented and will often present other information the appraisal district has available.
 If you requested a House Bill 201 package for your property, it substantially limits the evidence the appraisal district appraiser can offer at the hearing.

 The ARB members may have questions after the appraisers presentation.
 Then the property owner will be given a final opportunity to rebut evidence presented by the appraisal district appraiser and quickly summarize the evidence.
 The ARB members strongly prefer you not repeat your entire presentation at this point.

 After hearing the evidence, the ARB members will confer and make a decision.
 This decision is not subject to negotiation and they will not revise the decision if further evidence is presented.
 When this decision is announced, the hearing is effectively over.
 The ARB will send a letter two to four weeks later summarizing their decision and notifying the owner of a 45 day limitation from the date receipt of the ARB decision to either request binding arbitration or file a judicial appeal.

 Binding Arbitration or Judicial Appeal

 Property owners can generate substantial reductions in property taxes by appealing annually.
-Consider appeals on both market value and unequal appraisal and obtain the House Bill 201 information when preparing for the appeal hearing.
+Consider appeals on both market value and unequal appraisal.
+Then, obtain the House Bill 201 information when preparing for the appeal hearing.
 Property owners should consider all three levels of appeal: informal hearing, ARB hearing and judicial appeal/binding arbitration.
-While the ARB hearing and judicial appeal/binding arbitration can be an intimidating process, each is straightforward once you understand the mechanics.
+The ARB hearing and judicial appeal/binding arbitration can be an intimidating process.
+However, each is straightforward once you understand the mechanics.